Mawiszus/discord-ffxiv-raid-bot/README.md

 ## Intended Usage

 Once the bot is part of your server, it will listen to any channel it is allowed to listen to.
-What you want to do to not loose sight of your events is make an **event channel**.
+What you want to do to not lose sight of your events is make an **event channel**.
 You can also **make events** and **register characters** to take part in events.

 ## Event Channel